Why this work matters

 As a work-based learning program, the primary goal of YCC is to connect youth to Yellowstone through a mix of work projects, education and fun.
 An average day might include the installation of new bear-proof storage boxes in Yellowstone campgrounds, followed by an educational session with a naturalist, followed by a sunset hike!
 Alongside the advertised benefits of education and a chance to live in Yellowstone, YCC has an extra perk — or challenge.
 There’s little to no service in many locations in Yellowstone National Park, and the teens must leave their phones behind.

-Projects completed by the YCC are a mix of important maintenance and restoration projects, and social science projects.
+Projects completed by the YCC are a mix of important maintenance projects, restoration projects, and social science projects.
 These projects are necessary and often would not be completed without the help of the YCC.
 In 2019 alone, the YCC:

 - Installed 96 bear-proof food storage boxes